Raguram-N/-GoQuant_assignment/Test_Cases.md

 Ensure that once a user logs out, the voting functionality is no longer accessible.

 **Precondition:**
-User is logged in and on any car detail page.
+User is logged in on the [Buggy Car Rating App](https://buggy.justtestit.org/)

 **Test Steps:**
 1. Log out of the application using the **Logout** button.